daniellmb/SharpSpin/README.md

 ### Documentation

 ##### Options:
 You can use custom section `{}` and option `|` delimeters if you'd like.
-For example it's possible to do something like this if you prefer:
+For example it's possible to do something like this:
 ```
 The [quick~fast] brown fox jumped over the lazy dog.
 ```